 - Fine jewelry

 It's entirely up to you what you want to include.
-Just make sure there is a special appeal to the item(s) you select.
-There is nothing "super" about a gift basket.
+Just make sure there is a special appeal to the item(s) you select; there is nothing "super" about 99 percent of silent auction gift baskets.

 Your super silent auction table needs to be an obvious feature at your event.
 This will make it easier to generate additional buzz about the items that is separate from your live and silent auctions.